goodviber/reminder_test/README.md

 # PropertyTest

-rake run to see at work
+rake run to issue reminders.

+bundle exec rpsec to run tests.

+query date is set in Rakefile, in reminder rules section.

-Needs more tests, and overlap method for year end
+Needs more tests, and date function for end year cases.